-The J-1 Two Year Home Country Residence Requirement is often referred as INA 212(e).
-There is much misunderstanding and unfounded concern about this regulation, usually because of incorrect or incomplete information.
-A J-1 visa holder may have to return to and reside in his/her home country physically for two years before s/he may return to the U.S. as an H-1B visa holder, L visa holder, or as a Permanent Resident.
-This regulation also prevents a subject J-1 visitor from changing his/her visa status within the USA.
-Being "subject" to this regulation does not prevent a visitor from returning to the US in another visa status, such as F-1 (student), B1/B2 (tourist/business) or visa waiver.
+The Two Year Home Residency Requirement is often referred as the 212(e).
+Only the U.S. Department of State can determine if a J-1 and/or J-2 is subject to the 212(e).
+If subject, a J-visa holder will have to physically reside within their last country of legal permanent residence for two years before s/he may return to the U.S. as an H-1B visa holder, L visa holder, K visa holder or as a Permanent Resident.
+If subject, J-visitors are unable to apply for a change of status within the USA.
+Being "subject" to this regulation does not prevent a visitor from returning to the U.S. in another visa status, such as F-1 (student), B1/B2 (tourist/business) or under the visa waiver program.

-There are three reasons a J-1 visitor may be subject to INA 212(e):
+There are three reasons a J-1 visitor may be subject to the 212(e):

 • J-1 program is funded in part or wholly by the United States government, the visitor's government, or an international organization.